Dealing with Money in Argentina: Cash, Credit Cards, and Change

 Many a traveler has withdrawn money and walked away, accidentally leaving their card in the machine.

-If that happens, you can try to go back to the bank the next day to retrieve it.
-They refill the ATMs between 2-3 p.m.
+If that happens, you can try to go back to the bank the next day to retrieve it when they refill the ATMs between 2-3 p.m.

 If it’s the weekend, you can try to go back the next working day, but it may take a miracle to get it back at that point.